MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 - BEA160
 - GEA150
 ms.assetid: eac4d046-1afd-4f1a-85fc-8219c79e1504
-description: "Learn how to assign administrator roles to a user or multiple users in your business so that they can perform specific tasks in the Office 365 admin center."
+description: "Learn how to assign administrator roles to a user or multiple users in your business so that they can perform specific tasks in the admin center."
 ---

 # Assign admin roles in Office 365 for business

 As the person who purchased your Office 365 business subscription, you are the global administrator.
 This means you have complete control over the Office 365 suite of products.
-To help you manage Office 365 for your business, you can assign users to administrator roles so they can perform tasks in the Office 365 admin center.
+To help you manage Office 365 for your business, you can assign users to administrator roles so they can perform tasks in the Microsoft 365 admin center.
 For example, if you want help resetting passwords, you can assign someone to the Password administrator role.

 ![Users](../media/a022e5e8-0b11-47b6-bac8-7527c4f6a202.png) For a list of customized admin roles and a description of what they can do in Office 365, see [About Office 365 admin roles](about-admin-roles.md).

 ## Assign admin roles to a user in your business

 ::: moniker range="o365-worldwide"
-1. In the admin center, go to the [Active users](https://portal.office.com/adminportal/home) page.
+1. In the admin center, go to the [Active users](https://admin.microsoft.com/adminportal/home) page.

 ::: moniker-end